raysas/algorithms-and-data-structures/sorting/heap-sort/readme.md

 #### Priority Queue

-It's a structure that implements a set S of elements and each of these elements is associated with a key.
+It's a structure that implements a set S of elements and each of these elements is associated with a key. *This part is from CLRS*

 Operations:
 * insert(S, x): insert element x into the set S